Pradeepk1608/alien_onslaught/README.md

 ## Features

 - **Intense Gameplay:** Experience fast-paced, action-packed gameplay as you battle against waves of alien invaders.
-- **Multiple Levels:** Progress through multiple levels of increasing difficulty, each with its own unique challenges and enemy types.
+- **Multiple Levels:** Progress through multiple levels of increasing difficulty, each with its own unique challenges
-- **Upgrade System:** Earn points by defeating aliens to upgrade your spaceship's weapons and defenses, enhancing your chances of survival.
+- **Upgrade System:** Earn points by defeating aliens, enhancing your chances of survival.
-- **Boss Battles:** Encounter epic boss battles at the end of each level, requiring skill and strategy to defeat.
-- **High Scores:** Compete with friends and other players for the highest scores on the leaderboard.

 ## Installation